Awash With Love: Storm Resurfaces 1940s Letters

-The letters were tied with a pink ribbon, and thoroughly soaked.
+The letters were tied with a pink ribbon and thoroughly soaked.
 Some of the beautiful handwriting had blurred.
 Chaney took the bundle home, dried out the letters and began to read them.

-CHANEY: (Reading) My darling Lynn, just a few lines this morning, as this is going to be another one of my many busy days.
+One begins: "My darling Lynn, just a few lines this morning, as this is going to be another one of my many busy days."

-CHANEY: (Reading) We ordered the flowers.
-You will have a white rose and the other boys will have carnations.
+Another letter details last-minute wedding preparations: "We ordered the flowers.
+You will have a white rose, and the other boys will have carnations."

-Chaney soon realized she had to find the couple, and return their correspondence.
+Chaney soon realized she had to find the couple and return their correspondence.

-CHANEY: It's so romantic.
-I just want them to have them.
+"It's so romantic, I just want them to have them," she says.

-"Uncle Lynn was my dad's older brother, and he passed away quite a few years ago.
-And, you know, there's a whole piece of family history that was lost with that.
+"Uncle Lynn was my dad's older brother," she says.
+"He passed away quite a few years ago, and there's a whole piece of family history that is lost with that."

 She says her uncle was at Pearl Harbor during the attack.
-The couple married in 1948, and Shelley Farnham Hilber says she's thrilled to have this piece of history.
+The couple married in 1948, and Farnham Hilber says she's thrilled to have this piece of history.

-"These stories are gone, these people are gone, you never have access to those moments again.
-And it's going to be wonderful just to have a peek into what it was like to be, you know, 19 and 20 years old, to be in love in the 1940s."
+"These stories are gone, these people are gone, you never have access to these moments again," she says.
+"It's going to be wonderful to have a peek into what it was like to be 19 and 20 years old, and to be in love in the 1940s."